anjaliap/anjaliap/README.md

 ### Hi there 👋

-- 🔭 currently working on Python projects
+- 🔭 currently working on Java projects
 - 🌱 currently learning programming skills
 - 🤔 looking for help with great developers